ysyk2021/the-art-of-gratitude-journaling-using-gratitude-journaling-for-a-more-positive-and-fulfilling-life/src/chapter-4-2.md

-Part III: Mindful Gratitude Journaling Techniques: Advanced Mindful Gratitude Journaling Techniques
+Advanced Mindful Gratitude Journaling Techniques
 ===================================================================================================

 Once you've established a regular gratitude journaling practice, you may want to explore advanced techniques to deepen your connection to gratitude.
 In this section, we'll explore some advanced mindful gratitude journaling techniques.